 3.17.2 Vibration.
 Equipment shall withstand the vibration test specified in 4.6.4 without mechanical damage, contact chatter, transfer, or other electrical malfunctioning.
-Vibration test frequency shall be 4 to 33 hz.
-Equipment which will be exposed to frequencies above 33 Hz shall be vibrated up through 50 Hz (see 6.2).
-Equipment shall not fail to function in any operational mode, including energized and deenergized conditions, during the vibration.
-Pre and post-test examination and general operation test shall verify equipment performance.
+Vibration test frequency shall be 4 to 33 Hz.
+Equipment which will be exposed to frequencies above 33 Hz shall be vibrated up through 50 Hz, unless otherwise specified (see 6.2).
+Equipment shall not fail to function in any operational mode, including energized and de-energized conditions, during the vibration.
+Pre- and post-test examination and general operation test shall verify equipment performance.

 3.17.2.1 Resilient mounting.
-Controllers utilizing resilient mounts are to be vibration tested as specified in 4.6.4 and 4.6.5 with the resilient mounts installed.
+Controllers utilizing resilient mounts shall be vibration tested as specified in 4.6.4 and 4.6.5 with the resilient mounts installed as specified (see 6.2).